 This "implied consent" also applies to any person involved in a vehicle accident, even if rendered unconscious.

 Motorists who refuse to take a lawfully requested breath, saliva, or urine test generally can't be forced to test but will get their license immediately seized and face the following consequences.

-License suspension.
-Drivers who refuse DWI chemical testing generally face a 180-day suspension for a first offense.
-In determining whether a refusal is a first or subsequent offense, prior offenses that occurred within the last five years (include any DWI and chemical-test refusal suspensions) are counted.
-A second offense will result in a 2-year suspension, a third offense results in a 3-year suspension, and a fourth offense will result in a lifetime revocation.
+In determining whether a refusal is a first or subsequent offense, prior offenses that occurred within the last five years (including any DWI and chemical-test refusal suspensions) are counted.

 However, the rules for test-refusal suspensions are less lenient.
 Drivers with a first refusal can request a restricted ignition interlock device (IID) license but not drivers who have a second or subsequent refusal.